 We will carry out a range of activities to that end:

-These committees will bring together a wide range of local leaders and authorities, including kaymakams (district governors), mukhtars (village headmen), representatives from community health and education centers, labor contractors, NGOs, and more.
+These working groups will bring together a wide range of local leaders and authorities, including kaymakams (district governors), mukhtars (village headmen), representatives from community health and education centers, labor contractors, NGOs, and more.

 - Farmer and worker training